Weston-Liu/jQuery.vitrine.js/README.md

 #### start: null

-Set which item will be displayed at the center after initialization, starts with 0
+Set which item will be displayed at the center after initialization, starts with 0.
+When set to null, the plugin will use the item in the middle as center item.

 #### narrow: false